Cl4sm/CSE576_Project/submission/README.md

 code = tokenizer.detokenize(tokens)
 print(code)
 ```
-Notice that in the example, `test.c` contains one function and it doesn't contain macros like `#include <stdio>`.
-Our tokenizer assumes there is no macros in the code.
+Notice that in the example, `test.c` contains one function and devoid of preprocessor directives such as header includes.
+Our tokenizer assumes there are no such directives in the code.
 Examples can be found at `submission/tokenizers/placeholder/tokenizers/tests/c_files/test_1.c`

 `IDATokenizer` is used to decompile and tokenize a function within a binary.
 Due to license issue, we can't ship `IDA Pro`(the decompiler we use for decompilation) to you.
-But we build a decompilation cache [here](https://doc-0o-7g-docs.googleusercontent.com/docs/securesc/nrqvdihn7o8ifgt32oes1eedm9qfmsbk/o04e1vsdk7rakgplqerjs4svbnvaom5m/1605059925000/14285738738769488385/14285738738769488385/1MftXkP8LEyq56lNAMWkWK_JwfunVoq3k?e=download&authuser=1&nonce=eiovc3lat3ivq&user=14285738738769488385&hash=e0jqpnhpr1i0dshk44j35u20vt8qrg32).
+Instead, we share the decompiler output [here](https://doc-0o-7g-docs.googleusercontent.com/docs/securesc/nrqvdihn7o8ifgt32oes1eedm9qfmsbk/o04e1vsdk7rakgplqerjs4svbnvaom5m/1605059925000/14285738738769488385/14285738738769488385/1MftXkP8LEyq56lNAMWkWK_JwfunVoq3k?e=download&authuser=1&nonce=eiovc3lat3ivq&user=14285738738769488385&hash=e0jqpnhpr1i0dshk44j35u20vt8qrg32).
 You can download it, unzip it and put the resultant folder at `/tmp/ida_tokenizer_cache`.
 Our `IDATokenizer` will try to read decompilation cache from `/tmp/ida_tokenizer_cache/<cache>`.

-If the decompilation cache for a binary exists, the following command will generate valid tokens for a function `<func>` inside binary `<bin>`
+If the decompilation output for a binary exists, the following command will generate valid tokens for a function `<func>` inside binary `<bin>`
 ```
 from placeholder import IDATokenizer tokenizer = IDATokenizer()